zahra-hasan/COM2008_project/README.md

 1- Being able to communicate and work with different teammates of unique personalities can be more crucial than being able to write lines of code.
 2- a team must have a clear plan or strategy before starting to work or code anything.
 3- constant communication and share of thoughts is a must for a successful software life cycle.
-4- Whenever a teammate is not able to do their work, an opportunity presents itself for me to learn a new thing that is not extra work, but more knowledge in my bank.

 Moreover, I have strengthened my knowledge of Java and the foundations I've studied in the first year.
 Now I feel more confident using object oriented programming languages and it is much easier for me to think abstractly.
-# Mark
-to be marked.